google/tarpc/README.md

 }
 ```

-The `service!` macro expands to a collection of items that collectively form an
+The `service!` macro expands to a collection of items that form an
 rpc service.
 In the above example, the macro is called within the
 `hello_service` module.
 This module will contain `SyncClient`, `AsyncClient`,
 and `FutureClient` types, and `SyncService` and `AsyncService` traits.
 There is